reachlin/reachlin.github.io/_posts/2018-01-18-k8s-monitoring.md

 3. Install prometheus. prometheus needs a config file [/etc/prometheus/prometheus.yml](https://github.com/reachlin/docker/blob/master/prometheus/k8smonitoring.yml#L14) to start up.

-4. Then we will import all configure files as a configmap of k8s, so we can mount it to prometheus, blackbox, or alertmanager containers as a file later.
+4. Then we will import all configure files as a configmap of k8s, so we can mount it to prometheus, blackbox, or alertmanager containers as a file.
+You can tweak these configures in the yml to bettter serve your specific purpose.

-5. We also need an alertmanger to send alerts to pagerduty, and a blackbox exporter to monitor our web services.
-All configurations are in [this file](https://github.com/reachlin/docker/blob/master/prometheus/k8smonitoring.yml).
-Please replace `$PD_KEY` with your own file, and add your web services to be monitored urls in [here](https://github.com/reachlin/docker/blob/master/prometheus/k8smonitoring.yml#L34), then apply the yml.
+5. We also need an alertmanger to send alerts to pagerduty, and a blackbox exporter to monitor the target web services.
+All configurations are in [the yml file](https://github.com/reachlin/docker/blob/master/prometheus/k8smonitoring.yml).
+Please replace `$PD_KEY` with your own key, and add your web service URLs to be monitored in [here](https://github.com/reachlin/docker/blob/master/prometheus/k8smonitoring.yml#L34), then apply the yml.
 ```
 kubectl apply -f k8smonitoring.yml
 ```

-6. For simplicity reasons, we use node port to expose our service.
+6. For simplicity reasons, I only use node port to expose our service.
 So your can open any worker public IP with port 30090 to view the promethus console.
 ```
 bx cs workers
 ```

+If you change any configure in the yml after you apply this yml, you can just apply it again.
+But remember to delete the pod, so the changes can be picked up by containers.